helium/HIP/0071-boring-protocol.md

 The drivers for this proposal are as follows:

 -   Privacy and Security for Helium “subscribers” and internet users as a whole
--   Security and Scalability of the L1 as proposed in HIP-51
+-   Security and Scalability of the Helium Network as proposed in HIP-51
 -   Additional mechanisms for profitability to Helium Network infrastructure operators
 -   Proving a model of multi chain redundancy to further secure network economics and participant profitability
 -   Sustainability in manufacturing and distribution of hardware